 - A partial tear means at least some of the tendon is still OK.

 - A full tear means your tendon is torn completely and the 2 sides are not attached to each other.

 If you have a complete tear, you may need surgery to repair your tendon.
 Your doctor will discuss the pros and cons of surgery with you.
 Before surgery, you will wear a special boot that keeps you from moving your lower leg and foot.

 For a partial tear:

 - You may need surgery.

-- Instead of surgery, you may need to wear a cast, leg brace, splint, or boot for about 6 weeks.
+- Instead of surgery, you may need to wear a splint or boot for about 6 weeks.
 During this time, your tendon grows back together.

 If you have a leg brace, splint, or boot, it will keep you from moving your foot.
 This will prevent further injury.
 You can walk once your doctor says it is OK to.

 - Put an ice pack on the area right after you injure it.